- Langside Campus

 For courses starting in August, you can make up to two applications.

 Applications are made to a course and a first choice of campus.
 If the course is oversubscribed at your first choice you will be automatically considered for alternative sites and may be made an offer without a further application.

-Once an offer is received, you must reply within 10 working days, or you risk losing your place.
+Once an offer is received, you must reply within 14 days, or you risk losing your place.

-If a place is unavailable at your first choice of campus, you may be offered a place at one of our other campuses and you must respond to this within 10 working days.
+If a place is unavailable at your first choice of campus, you may be offered a place at one of our other campuses and you must respond to this within 14 days.

 Once you have accepted your offer, you will be sent further details such as joining instructions, induction date and funding information.